Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 If there are conflicts, you need to resolve them manually.
 Discard the old changes and remove all conflict markers3.
 It should be noted that during the conflict resolution process, you are actually in an interrupted state of the previous

-command.
-Therefore, you can use the following commands to revert the changes or completely cancel the wholerebase
+rebasecommand.
+Therefore, you can use the following commands to revert the changes or completely cancel the wholerebaseoperation:- Discard the existing changesοΌ

-git reset --hard <your-branch-name>
+git reset --hard <your-branch-name> - Cancel rebase:

 git rebase --abort